Writing off debt

 Should you decide to enter into an IVA Money Expert will negotiate an IVA plan suited to what you can afford.

 If you decide, based on our advice, that applying for an IVA is the right move for you, then we will work out with you a monthly payment plan that is within your means and contributes a sufficient amount towards your outstanding debts.
-Once we have gathered proof of your income and expenditure and all the information needed to make a proposal to your creditors we will refer your file to our trusted business partner Simple Debt Solutions for the ongoing administration of your IVA.
+Once we have gathered proof of your income and expenditure and all the information needed to make a proposal to your creditors we will refer your file to our experienced team for the ongoing administration of your IVA.

 You will enter into an IVA plan according to a monthly amount you can afford, at the end of this period your remaining debt will be written off.